 |Purple Moose||Snowdonia Ale||3.6%||Springhead||Barebones||4.7%|

 - Friday 27th August 14.00 until 23.00

 - Mondays 30th August 11.00 until 18.00

 With very limited parking at Staverton, visitors to the Real Ale Festival are being advised to use the frequent train services from both Totnes and Buckfastleigh.
 Passengers are reminded about the foot connection with the Great Western mainline at Totnes enabling access to the event from further afield such as Plymouth and Exeter.

 In addition to the above attractions, the Museum at Buckfastleigh will be open, as will the main workshop viewing gallery, whilst in the grounds at Buckfastleigh the miniature railway will also be operating.
 The heritage bus service linking Buckfastleigh station with Buckfast Abbey and Buckfastleigh Town will also be running.

-Expressway model and gift shop will be open selling a wide range of model railway items and other souvenirs, including a new all colour 144 page book by Don Bishop about the South Devon Railway.
+Expressway model and gift shop will be open selling a wide range of model railway items and other souvenirs.